XinyueZ/lambda-world/README.md

 1. Basic usage, just call 2 functions that don't depend each other.

 2. Basic usage, just call 2 functions that depend each other.

+3. Basic usage of builder like *launch* *async* .

+4. Combination of different context.

+5. Cancel on job.

+6. Join on job.